nikous/Thesis/README.md

 ## Compress

-You can compress your files with brotli and zlib using the following command
+You can compress your files with brotli and zlib using the following command:

 ```bash
 node compress